liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 When you launch Liferay Sync, the first thing you need to do is provide it with the URL for the Liferay server that you'll be using Sync with, along with your Liferay credentials.
-After that, you'll need to run through a brief setup process that was described above for Windows.
+After that, you'll need to run through the brief setup process that was described above for Windows.

 ![Figure 4.19: You can provide the same information requested by the Windows